 - Take a couple steps back, and set your squat stance

-- Bend at your knees, while trying to “sit between your thighs”
+- Bend at your knees, while trying to โsit between your thighsโ

 - Once you reach your preferred depth, push the floor away to stand up

-If you find that your wrist hurt while front squatting, feel free to place just the tips of your fingers on the bar instead of attempting to contact the top of your palms.
+Pro Tip: If your wrist hurts while front squatting, feel free to place just the tips of your fingers on the bar instead of attempting to contact the top of your palms.
+You can also cross your arms in front of you and grab the barbell with an overhand rather than an underhand grip.

-8. Safety Bar Squat
+7. Safety Bar Squat

+The safety bar squat uses a special barbell, allowing the lifter to target muscle groups similar to the hack squat.
 Like the hack squat, the safety bar squat allows you to maintain a more upright torso angle throughout the movement.
+It also builds tremendous strength in the core and upper back.

 How To Do It